 But the fact is that IA is more than just moving a few parts of your website, or putting content into categories.
 It’s much more involved, but it’s also worth much more as a practice, than it seems…

 What is Information Architecture, or IA, and why is it important?
+Is it just Artificial Intelligence (AI) misspelled?
 Who does it?
 Who should?

 If these questions have been buzzing around in your head, getting in the way of daily thought, this article is just the thing for you.
 On the other hand, if you’re only interested in creating a user-friendly, converting, professional, etc. site, read on, oh grasshopper.

 IA isn’t a typo that was supposed to be AI.
 IA is an actual science.
 You can even go to college for it.
 I especially like the way Information Architecture for the World Wide Web describes it: